rdornas/siriemashapes/README.md

 The event file **must** have the default columns, X, Y, Z, and also the species column, right after column Z.

-For the sake of geographical accuracy, analysis can be time consuming, especially on very long highways.
+For the sake of geographical accuracy, analysis can be time consuming, especially on very long roads.

 The final result consists in a list containing a spatial data frame from Siriema's Hotspot Analysis as well as a data frame summarising the number of events of each species in each sample unit.